 If they are not already on UC, we do not think that they will be able to make a new claim for it if they are stuck abroad, even if they have no income for the period they are abroad.
-However, if claiming UC would be the best option for them (eg they are not currently getting Tax Credits), there is probably no harm in trying, as there might be some internal DWP guidance allowing a new UC claim to be made in these specific circumstances.
-If they are unable to claim online from abroad, they could make a claim over the phone.
+However, if claiming UC would be the best option for them (eg they are not currently getting Tax Credits), although we don't hold out a lot of hope (because they are not 'in Great Britain' when they claim), they could try claiming over the phone.

 If they are unable to claim and they need help paying their rent, it is worth checking to see if there is anyone else living in the property who may already be getting UC or could make a new claim for it - they may be able to get help with the rent if the DWP considers it reasonable to treat them as liable for the rent in the tenant's absence.

 In a parliamentary answer in relation to people stranded abroad, on 22nd June 2020, Justin Tomlinson stated: